97 Hammond Street

 The County Commissioners' Court Sessions are held weekly on Tuesday starting at 9:00am at 97 Hammond Street, Bangor.
 All meetings are open to the public.

 Each Commissioner is elected by the voters from within their respective district.
 The County of Penobscot has three districts and each Commissioner serves a term of four years.

 Peter Baldacci represents District One of Penobscot County, which includes the municipalities of Bangor, Brewer, Clifton, Eddington, Holden and Orrington.

 Andre E. Cushing III represents District Two of Penobscot County, which includes the municipalities of Carmel, Charleston, Corinna, Corinth, Dexter, Dixmont, Etna, Exeter, Garland, Glenburn, Hampden, Hermon, Hudson, Kenduskeag, Levant, Newburgh, Newport, Plymouth and Stetson.

-Laura Sanborn represents District Three of Penobscot County, which includes the municipalities of Alton,
+Dave Marshall represents District Three of Penobscot County, which includes the municipalities of Alton,

 Bradford, Bradley, Burlington, Carroll Plantation, Chester, Clifton, Drew Plantation, East Millinocket, Edinburg, Enfield, Greenbush, Howland, Lagrange, Lakeville, Lee, Lincoln, Lowell, Mattawamkeag, Maxfield, Medway, Milford, Millinocket, Mount Chase, Old Town, Orono, Passadumkeag, Patten, Sebois Plantation, Springfield, Stacyville, Veazie, Webster Plantation, Winn, and Woodville.